Richard L. Hay (geologist)

-Richard LeRoy Hay (April 29, 1926 - February 10, 2006) was an American geologist whose most famous work was as the principal geologist working with Mary Leakey at Olduvai Gorge., the site of many important hominid finds in the study of human evolution.
+Richard LeRoy Hay (April 29, 1926 - February 10, 2006) was an American geologist whose most famous work was as the principal geologist working with Mary Leakey at Olduvai Gorge, the site of many important hominid finds in the study of human evolution.
 His scientific impacts went much further, however, including fundamental contributions to our understanding of the interactions of water, minerals, and organisms near the Earth's surface.
 He held the position of Professor of Geology at the University of California, Berkeley for 26 years (1957-1983) and at the University of Illinois for another 11.

 His life and scientific contributions were celebrated with a special session of the Geological Society of America at the national meeting in 2007.

 Early life and education

-Hay was born in Goshen, Indiana, to parents Edward (a dentist) and Angela Hay.
+Hay was born in Goshen, Indiana, to parents Edward Hay, a dentist, and Angela Hay.
 He attended Northwestern University where he received a bachelor’s degree in 1946 and a master’s in 1948.
-He obtained a Ph.D. from Princeton University in 1952.
+He obtained a PhD from Princeton University in 1952.

 Academic career

 In 1955, after serving two years in the U.S. Army Corps of Engineers, Hay began his career in academia when he joined the faculty at Louisiana State University in Baton Rouge as an assistant professor.

-In 1957 he accepted a position as associate professor in the Geology department at the University of California, Berkeley, where he was soon advanced to full professor.
+In 1957, he accepted a position as associate professor in the Geology department at the University of California, Berkeley, where he was soon advanced to full professor.
 The Berkeley Geology and Geophysics Department at the time included the world’s greatest concentration of distinguished petrographers, Professors Howel Williams, Francis Turner, and Charles Gilbert.
 Hay arrived at Berkeley around the time that the three faculty members had just published Petrography, which continues to be the unsurpassed book on the subject.
 Hay himself would become a top petrographer, a skill which would prove instrumental in much of his work.

 In 1983, Hay was offered the prestigious Ralph Grim Professorship at the University of Illinois at Urbana-Champaign and he retired from Berkeley and moved to Illinois.
 He retired from the University of Illinois in 1997 and moved to Tucson, Arizona, where he established new colleagues at the University of Arizona and developed new interests in geology, participating in teaching seminars and continuing to mentor young scientists despite his retirement.